QwenLM/Qwen2.5/docs/source/run_locally/ollama.md

 ## Tool Use

-Tool use is now support Ollama and you should be able to run Qwen2.5 models with it.
+Tool use is now supported Ollama and you should be able to run Qwen2.5 models with it.
 For more details, see our [function calling guide](../framework/function_call).